 We have seen that the instance/type abstraction applied to objects is essentially a classification of object instances into object types.
 There is no reason why a classification process could not be repeated in such a way that we get an n-level classification hierarchy.
 Such classification hierarchies are alternatively called generalization/specialization hierarchies or generic hierarchies.
-For example, the object type PERSON may be specialized into the subtypes MALE\PERSON and FEMALE\PERSON, and the object types BIKE, CAR, and BUS may be generalized into the supertype VEHICLE.
+For example, the object type PERSON may be specialized into the subtypes MALE_PERSON and FEMALE_PERSON, and the object types BIKE, CAR, and BUS may be generalized into the supertype VEHICLE.

 In generic hierarchies, variables are inherited from supertypes to subtypes, and so are properties, which are common for all objects in a supertype.
-Thus all variables, which are relevant for the object type PERSON, will also be relevant for the subtypes MALE\PERSON and FEMALE\PERSON, and all instances of both subtypes will automatically inherit all properties which are common for all instances of the PERSON supertype, like "having two eyes".
+Thus all variables, which are relevant for the object type PERSON, will also be relevant for the subtypes MALE_PERSON and FEMALE_PERSON, and all instances of both subtypes will automatically inherit all properties which are common for all instances of the PERSON supertype, like "having two eyes".
 On the other hand, the subtype will have certain variables and properties, which distinguish them from other subtypes on the same level in the generic hierarchy.
-For example, MALE\PERSON may have a variable "military service done?" and FEMALE\PERSON may have a variable "number of pregnancies".
-Furthermore MALE\PERSON will have the unique common property sex = "male", whereas FEMALE\PERSON will have the unique common property sex = "female"; this implies also that "sex" is a variable (of the supertype), which serves as a classification key for the classification into subtypes.
+For example, MALE_PERSON may have a variable "military service done?" and FEMALE_PERSON may have a variable "military service done?" and FEMALE_PERSON may have a variable "military service done?" and FEMALE_PERSON may have a variable "military service done?" and FEMALE_PERSON may have a variable "military service done?" and FEMALE_PERSON may have a variable "military service done?" and FEMALE_PERSON may have a variable "military service done?" and FEMALE_PERSON may have a variable "number of pregnancies".
+Furthermore MALE_PERSON will have the unique common property sex="male", whereas FEMALE_PERSON will have the unique common property sex="female"; this implies also that "sex" is a variable (of the supertype), which serves as a classification key for the classification into subtypes.

-A generic hierarchy may be graphically visualized as in figure 1, which also contains the relevant definitions expressed in the INFOL language.
+A generic hierarchy may be graphically visualized as in figure 2.2, which also contains the relevant definitions expressed in the INFOL language.

 In statistical surveys object classifications and generic hierarchies occur in several forms and for different purposes.
 For example, within a certain population different subsets of objects, called domains of interest, or domains of study, are usually specified.
-The subsets may be specified one by one (cf INFOL expressions on the form "<object type reference> with property reference>") or as a crossclassification by means of a Cartesian product of variables (cf INFOL expressions on the form "<object type reference> by <variable reference>", where the variable reference may be an expression evaluating to a Cartesian product of variables.
+The subsets may be specified one by one (cf INFOL expressions on the form "<object type reference> with cproperty reference>") or as a crossclassification by means of a Cartesian product of variables (cf INFOL expressions on the form "<object type reference>", where the variable reference may be an expression evaluating to a Cartesian product of variables.